 Closets and Storage

 For families with special needs, organization and tidiness are critical.
-Keeping items inside closets, cabinets and drawers lowers the risk of accidents.
+Keeping items inside closets, cabinets, and drawers lower the risk of accidents.
 Having enough of these storage spaces, and placing them strategically, also saves time in looking for basic necessities used daily.

 When planning your storage, think outside the box.
 Barndominiums offer wide spaces and high ceilings, so you can maximize your floor area by utilizing the walls and ceilings.